Leena Alam: Film and modeling career

+Alam was born in 1980 in Kabul, Afghanistan.
 At the start of her career, Alam modeled and took part in dance competitions.
-In 1994 she participated in Mr and Miss San Francisco India Pageant organized by Rennu Dhillon, where she captivated the audience with one and half-minute Dance performance and was awarded the Best Talent winner.
+In 1994 she participated in Mr and Miss San Francisco India Pageant organized by Rennu Dhillon, where she captivated the audience with one and half-minute dance performance and was awarded the Best Talent winner.
 Her first movie was Promise of Love, produced by Tarin Films.
 But it was In Foreign Land directed by Hafiz Asefi which was released first in 1998.

-In In Foreign Land she played an Indian girl who had come to the United States to study but was devoted to her traditions and values.
+In the film, In Foreign Land she played an Indian girl who had come to the United States to study but was devoted to her traditions and values.
 It was during the casting for this movie that Alam met Salaam Sangi, who would become her mentor.
 In Loori, by Saeed Orokzai, she played a traumatized Afghan girl with a brain injury who had forgotten her past.
 Alam has called this film—written specifically for her by Hamid Naweed, a poet, writer, and painter — one of her favorites.

 In 2007, Alam returned to Kabul and appeared with Hadji Gul in Kabuli Kid, a French-Afghan drama produced by Fidélité Films directed by Barmak Akram.
-In 2013, she was in Soil and Coral an Iranian-Afghan film, produced by Parween Hussaini and directed by Masoud Atyabi.
+In 2013, she was in Soil and Coral, an Iranian-Afghan film, produced by Parween Hussaini and directed by Masoud Atyabi.
 Also in 2013, she played one of the lead roles in the second season of the popular TV serial Our Street, directed by Mirwais Rekab.
 In 2014, she was in Darya's Message produced by Axobarax Films (directed by Homayoun Karimpour) and Black Kite by Tarique Qayumi.
-The film was made quickly in Afghanistan changing location frequently to avoid the Taliban recognising that a filming was in progress.
+The film was made quickly in Afghanistan, changing location frequently to avoid the Taliban recognising that a filming was in progress.